SWUFE-DB-Group/MDEval-Benchmark/README.md

 pip install -r requirements.txt
 ```

 Before using MDEval, ensure that you set your API key as an environment variable.
 To streamline the process of accessing multiple model APIs through a single interface, MDEval uses a third-party proxy, allowing users to interact with models from various providers, such as Google’s Gemini 1.5 Pro and Anthropic’s Claude 3.5 Sonnet, all through the same platform.
-Notable providers include Zhizengzeng ([https://zhizengzeng.com/](https://zhizengzeng.com/)), No.1 API-Pro ([https://api.rcouyi.com/](https://api.rcouyi.com/)), Braintrust, and BerriAI ([https://github.com/BerriAI/litellm](https://github.com/BerriAI/litellm)), among others.
+Notable providers include [OpenRouter](https://openrouter.ai/), [Zhizengzeng](https://zhizengzeng.com/), and [No.1 API-Pro](https://api.rcouyi.com/).
 These services enhance developer productivity and simplify the integration process.
 ## 📂 Sample Data

 In the `data` folder, we provide partial data obtained through MDEval, while the `human_data` folder contains some human evaluation data.
 You can refer to the example script `md_eval.py` to understand how to obtain responses, rewrite them, and calculate scores for each model.